eXsio/querydsl-entityql/README.md

 ## How it works

-There is a special method ```EntityQL::qEntity``` that uses Reflection to gather all DDL information required to construct QueryDSL metamodel and to sucessfully perform all operations supported by QueryDSL.
+There is a special method ```EntityQL::qEntity``` that uses Reflection to gather all DDL information required to construct QueryDSL meta-model and to sucessfully perform all operations supported by QueryDSL.
 The scan occurs once per Entity class - the Annotation metadata is cached in memory for further reuse.

-The metamodels are also created in memory, there is no code generation during compilation or runtime.
+The meta-models are also created in memory, there is no code generation during compilation or runtime.
 The resulting instance of ```Q``` class contains ```Maps``` containing the mappings between the Entity's field names and the corresponding QueryDSL-specific models that are used for constructing SQL Queries.